OfficeDev/open-xml-docs/docs/how-to-merge-two-adjacent-cells-in-a-spreadsheet.md

 --------------------------------------------------------------------------------
 ## Sample Code

-The following code merges two adjacent cells in a <span sdata="cer" target="T:DocumentFormat.OpenXml.Packaging.SpreadsheetDocument">**SpreadsheetDocument**** document package.
+The following code merges two adjacent cells in a **[SpreadsheetDocument](https://msdn.microsoft.com/en-us/library/office/documentformat.openxml.spreadsheet.row.aspx)** document package.
 When merging two cells, only the content from one of the cells is preserved.
 In left-to-right languages, the content in the upper-left cell is preserved.
 In right-to-left languages, the content in the upper-right